Code-Institute-Submissions/med_app_trial/README.md

 ### Home page:

 * Mobile view:
-...On smaller screens, the navbar collapses to a dropdown menu.
+...
+On smaller screens, the navbar collapses to a dropdown menu.
-...The 'Let's go! button navigates to the 'Now' page with a list of current medications.
+...
+The 'Let's go! button navigates to the 'Now' page with a list of current medications.
-...The hover-to-sweep action does not work on smaller screens.
+...
+The hover-to-sweep action does not work on smaller screens.
 However clicking on each of the icons will take the user to the appropriate page.

 * Larger screens:
-...The navbar is clear and functioning.
+...
+The navbar is clear and functioning.
-...The hover-to-sweep action works on the 'create a medication'/'weekly calendar'/'view current medications' links.
+...
+The hover-to-sweep action works on the 'create a medication'/'weekly calendar'/'view current medications' links.
 These links are fucntioning and open the appropriate pages.
-...The 'Let's go! button navigates to the 'Now' page with a list of current medications.
+...
+The 'Let's go! button navigates to the 'Now' page with a list of current medications.

 ### Now page:

 * Mobile view:
-...By clicking on the 'Now' link in the navbar the "Now page" with a list of currently due medications.
+...
+By clicking on the 'Now' link in the navbar the "Now page" with a list of currently due medications.

 * Larger screens:
-...By clicking on the 'Now' link in the navbar the "Now page" with a list of currently due medications.
+...
+By clicking on the 'Now' link in the navbar the "Now page" with a list of currently due medications.

 ### Your Weekly schedule:

 * Mobile view/larger screens:
-...By clicking on the "your weekly schedule" link in the navbar this page opens.
+...
+By clicking on the "your weekly schedule" link in the navbar this page opens.
-...An accordian of the days of the days of the week opens to display medication list for each day of the week.
+...
+An accordian of the days of the days of the week opens to display medication list for each day of the week.
-...By clicking on the floating addition button at the bottom right corner of the page, the 'add medication' form will render.
+...
+By clicking on the floating addition button at the bottom right corner of the page, the 'add medication' form will render.
-...By clicking on the floating edit button on the bottom roght corner of the page, the 'edit medications' form will render.
+...
+By clicking on the floating edit button on the bottom roght corner of the page, the 'edit medications' form will render.

 ### Add medication:

 * Mobile View/larger screens:
-...By clicking on the "Add medication" link in the navbar this form opens.
+...
+By clicking on the "Add medication" link in the navbar this form opens.
-...By clicking on the calendar icon, a popup calendar appears to select the dates prescribed and discontinued.
+...
+By clicking on the calendar icon, a popup calendar appears to select the dates prescribed and discontinued.
-...By clicking om each of the 'time of day' and 'weekday' boxes, a tick will appear.
+...
+By clicking om each of the 'time of day' and 'weekday' boxes, a tick will appear.
-...I can enter the name, generic name, doseage and physician name.
+...
+I can enter the name, generic name, doseage and physician name.
-...By clicking on the 'add medication' button, I am brought to the 'edit medication list' page and the new medication has been added to the list.
+...
+By clicking on the 'add medication' button, I am brought to the 'edit medication list' page and the new medication has been added to the list.

 ### Edit Medication:

 * Mobile View/larger screens:
-...By clicking on the "Edit medications" link in the navbar,  a list of all medications appears in accordian form.
+...
+By clicking on the "Edit medications" link in the navbar,  a list of all medications appears in accordian form.
-...By clicking on each medication name, the accordian opens to display the details of that medication.
+...
+By clicking on each medication name, the accordian opens to display the details of that medication.
-...By clicking on the delete
+...
+By clicking on the delete
-...By clicking on the calendar icon, a popup calendar appears to select the dates prescribed and discontinued.
+...
+By clicking on the calendar icon, a popup calendar appears to select the dates prescribed and discontinued.
-...By clicking om each of the 'time of day' and 'weekday' boxes, a tick will appear.
+...
+By clicking om each of the 'time of day' and 'weekday' boxes, a tick will appear.
-...I can enter the name, generic name, doseage and physician name.
+...
+I can enter the name, generic name, doseage and physician name.
-...By clicking on the 'add medication' button, I am brought to the 'edit medication list' page and the new medication has been added to the list.
+...
+By clicking on the 'add medication' button, I am brought to the 'edit medication list' page and the new medication has been added to the list.